jbchouinard/sudoku-solver/README.md

 # SudokuSolver

-A sudoku solver written in Rust.
+A sudoku solver written in Rust for fun.
 It can output solution steps as plain HTML.
-Only basic strategies are implemented so far so it will only solve fairly easy puzzles.
+Only basic strategies are implemented so far so it will only mostly solve easy to medium puzzles.

+The strategies are inspired by the [SudokuWiki Solver](https://www.sudokuwiki.org/sudoku.htm) documentation.

 ## Build